AwMowl/offensive/README.md

 The Red Team was able to penetrate `Target 1` and retrieve the following confidential data:
 - Target 1
-  - `flag1.txt`: _TODO: Insert flag1{b9bbcb33e11b80be759c4e844862482d}
+  - `flag1.txt`:flag1{b9bbcb33e11b80be759c4e844862482d}
     - **Exploit Used**
       - Using inspector tool on the 192.168.1.110/service.html page.
       -
   - `flag2.txt`: flag2{fc3fd58dcdad9ab23faca6e9a36e581c}
     - **Exploit Used**
       - Used "Wpscan --url http://raven.local/wordpress --enumerate u" to discover usernames for the website, then guessed at the password for user michael in order to SSH into webserver.
-Once in, flag2 was under var/www- `flag2.txt`: _TODO: Insert `flag2.txt` hash value_
+Once in, flag2 was under var/www- `flag2.txt`:
     - **Exploit Used**
       - flag3{afc01ab56b50591e7dccf93122770cd2}
       - Cat out the wp-config.php file to find the mysql password: R@v3nSecurity.